(Up to $75,000)

 All donors must apply to and be certified by EEA prior to the donation.
 The land must have sufficient natural resources in the public interest and the instrument used must perpetually protect the land.

 The donor(s) are provided a tax credit of 50% of the donation value, up to the $75,000 max.
 Donors do not have to reside in the Commonwealth of Massachusetts to qualify.

 Types of Land Ideal for this tax credit

 Land that may qualify as Certified Land may include the following: drinking water supplies, wildlife habitats and biological diversity, agricultural and forestry production, recreational opportunities, or land holding scenic and cultural values.

-The application for a CLTC is a three part process; with several approvals along the way to help make sure that a potential donor is not subjected to unnecessary expenses prior to knowing if their donation will even qualify for the tax credit.
-Part I is the review of the application and focused on the quality of the donation for an initial determination of the land’s eligibility.
+The application for Pre-CLTC is a three part process; with several approvals along the way to help make sure that a land owner is not subjected to unnecessary expenses prior to knowing if their donation will even qualify for the tax credit.
+Part I is the review of the proposed documents and focused on the quality of the donation for an initial determination of eligibility.

 Questions can be directed to Tom Anderson (firstname.lastname@example.org) at (617) 626-1013.

 This information is provided by the Executive Office of Energy and Environmental Affairs.